isotoma/isotoma.recipe.apache/README.rst

     The full pathname of the ssl certificate, if required sslkey
-    The full pathname of the key for the ssl certificate
+    The full pathname of the key for the ssl certificate auto-www
+    If true, the recipe will have a ServerAlias for www.${sitename}.
+If your sitename already has a www prefix, the alias will be sitename with the prefix trimmed.

 Repository
 ----------